 2. If the data is recent (less than a day), the third-party tracking platform may need more time to properly display data in their system (some platforms can require 24h to 48h for the data to be accurate and up to date).

 4. Cookie expiration date.
-Instapage’s cookie expiration is set to 12 months.
-Other tracking platforms might have different cookie expiration dates, which results in a discrepancy between total and unique visitor count, when comparing this in the two platforms.
+Instapage’s cookie expiration is set to 3 days.
+Other tracking platforms might have different cookie expiration dates, which results in a discrepancy between total and unique visitor counts when comparing these in the two platforms.